hamidhassan85/data_analyst/Instructions/Labs/06-design-report-in-power-bi-desktop.md

 *The design of the first page is now complete.*

-## **Design page 2**
+## Design page 2

-In this task, you'll design the second report page.
+In this exercise, you'll design the second report page.
 When you’ve completed the design, the page will look like the following:

  ![Image of page 2, comprising a slicer and matrix.](Linked_image_Files/07-design-report-in-power-bi-desktop_image37.png)

-*Important: When detailed instructions have already been provided in the labs, the lab steps will provide more concise instructions.
+> ***Important**: When detailed instructions have already been provided in the labs, the lab steps will provide more concise instructions.
 If you need the detailed instructions, you can refer back to other tasks in this lab.*

 1. To create a new page, at the bottom-left, select the plus icon, and rename new page to **Profit**.